mahesh-panchal/NBIS_project_template/HowToWork.md

 General advice:
 * Use git branches to add new features, and make sure the `main` branch is always stable.
 * Make a test data set from the users data, and use that to test code as you develop.
 * To understand what a Nextflow construct does, make an example test like in [Nextflow Patterns](http://nextflow-io.github.io/patterns/index.html).
-Nextflow also has a console mode to test syntax (`nextflow console`).
+Nextflow also has a (GUI) console mode to test syntax (`nextflow console`).

 ## Adding a new Nextflow process